-In recent decades, Bloomington has been a virtual one-party city, dominated by its local Democratic Party centered around Mayor John Hamilton.
-The Hamilton years have been characterized by a grandiose vision of Bloomington as a city several times its actual size, growing much more rapidly than it is, offering knowledge job opportunities that are not here, and drawing significant in-migration from southern Indiana, which it isn’t.
+In recent decades, Bloomington has been a virtual one-party city, dominated by its local Democratic Party.
+The city’s most recent administration expressed and made policy around a grandiose vision of Bloomington as a city several times its actual size, growing much more rapidly than it is, offering knowledge job opportunities that are not here, and drawing significant in-migration from southern Indiana, which it isn’t.

-The administration has never faced an opposing coalition.
+The administration never faced an opposing coalition.
 There is no viable Republican opposition at any level of Bloomington government, and an inbred coalition of Democrats has grown up around the Mayor.
-In November 2019, Bloomington held an election in which the Mayor and all but two members of the City Council ran unopposed.
+In November 2023, Bloomington held an election in which the Mayor and all but one member of the City Council ran unopposed.

 Bloomington should never be subject to such inbred politics, and should never again hold an uncontested election.
 Now that the upzoning debate is concluded (for the moment), it is time to remind council members that the community has been watching and viewing their deliberations through a political lens.